DD3000/HumanActivityRecognition/CodeBook.md

 ##CodeBook

-The file "combinedTidyAverage.txt" represents the output of the run_analysis.R script.
+The file "TidyData.txt" represents the output of the run_analysis.R script.

 In "combinedTidyAverage.txt", the smartphone data is summarized.
 Namely, all measurements of means and standard deviations are grouped by activity and subject and each of their average is recorded.